stuarteberg/graph-tool/doc/quickstart.rst

 which takes an index, and returns a vertex descriptor.
-Edges cannot be directly obtained by its index, but if the source and target vertices of a given edge is known, it can be obtained with the :meth:`~graph_tool.Graph.edge` method
+Edges cannot be directly obtained by its index, but if the source and target vertices of a given edge are known, it can be retrieved with the :meth:`~graph_tool.Graph.edge` method

 .. doctest::